-21. How are redundancies/layoffs defined, and what rules apply on redundancies/layoffs?
+23. How are redundancies/layoffs defined, and what rules apply on redundancies/layoffs?
 Are there special rules relating to collective redundancies?

-Generally, in cases of termination of employment and redundancy, an employer (or the employer's representative) should co-operate and negotiate with both the workplace co-ordinating committee (see Question 22) and the labour organisation (where one exits).
+Generally, in cases of termination of employment and redundancy, an employer (or the employer's representative) should co-operate and negotiate with both the WWC and the labour organisation (where one exits).